-If you're graduating in the class of 2017, you may be wondering whether you should study for the redesigned SAT or the ACT.
-In general, the two tests have gotten much more similar, but there are still a few differences that may sway you towards one or the other.
+If you're in high school, you may be wondering whether you should take the SAT or the ACT.
+In general, the two tests have gotten much more similar since the SAT was revamped in 2016, but there are still a few differences that may sway you towards one or the other.

-I also recommend checking whether one or the other is required at your school.
-It's easier to study for a test you're already familiar with, so if your school requires either the ACT or the new SAT, you'll want to seriously consider sticking to the required test.
+Next, I recommend checking whether one exam or the other is required at your school.
+It's easier to study for a test you're already familiar with, so if your school requires either the ACT or the SAT, you'll want to seriously consider sticking to the required test.

 Feature Image: jimflix!/Flickr